ansible/ansible-lightspeed-demos/docs/contributing.md

 Make sure you are not behind (in sync) and then submit a PR to the Ansible Workshops.
 [Read the Pull Request Documentation on Github.com](https://help.github.com/articles/creating-a-pull-request/)

 Just because you submit a PR, doesn't mean that it will get accepted.
-Right now the QA process is manual, so provide detailed directions on
+Right now the QA process is manual, so please provide details.

- - WHY?
-Why did you make the change?
- - WHO?
-Who is this for?
-If this is something for a limited audience it might not make sense for all users.
- - BEST PRACTICE?
-Is this the "best" way to do this?
-Link to documentation or examples where the way you solved your issue or improved the Ansible Workshops is the best practice for teaching or building workshops.

 Being more descriptive is better, and has a higher change of getting merged upstream.
 Communication is key!
 Just b/c the PR doesn't get accepted right away doesn't mean it is not a good idea.
 We have to balance many different types of users.
 Thank you for contributing!

-# Going Further
+## Going Further

 The following links will be helpful if you want to contribute code to the Ansible Lightspeed demos project, or any Ansible project:

 - [Ansible Committer Guidelines](http://docs.ansible.com/ansible/latest/committer_guidelines.html)
 - [Learning Git](https://git-scm.com/book/en/v2)

-# Getting Help
+## Getting Help

 Please [file issues on Github](https://github.com/ansible/ansible-lightspeed-demos/issues).
 Please be descriptive and fill out all required information.